odoo-brazil/odoo-brazil-hr/l10n_br_hr_allowance/README.rst

    :alt: License: AGPL-3

 ========================
-L10n Br Hr Falta Abonada
+L10n Br Hr Allowance
 ========================

-5 faltas abonadas todo ano
+This module extends the functionality of holidays to support brazilian allowance

 Installation
 ============